nitad54448/yappari-5-1/README.md

 The recommended way to install this program is to use the full package which can be downloaded from [Releases](https://github.com/nitad54448/yappari-5-1/releases).
 Make sure you download the Volume.zip file and not what is labelled as source file archives.
 Several versions are available, in general the last one is the best choice.
 In case of bugs please report them and grab an earlier version.

+There is another way to install it, if you want.
 Yappari 5.1 is compiled with Labview 2023 for Windows 10.
-As such it will require a "run-time" engine which is installed, if needed, by the full installer.
-So, if you already have the run-time engine (either because you already installed Yappari or another program compiled with Labview 2023) you can just download all the files from the green button __Code__ as a zip file.
-Another possibility is to download the LV 2023 engine freely from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336).
+As such it will require a _Labview run-time engine_ which is installed, if needed, by the full installer.
+So, if you already have the run-time engine (either because you have installed Yappari previously or you installed another program compiled with Labview 2023) you can just download all the files from the green button __Code__ as a zip file.
+If you do not have the run-time engine but still want to go the hard way, you can download the LV 2023 engine freely from [ni.com](https://www.ni.com/fr/support/downloads/software-products/download.labview-runtime.html#484336) then get the zip file from __Code__.
 The files in __Code__ are always the latest version.
 For previous ones, look in [Releases](https://github.com/nitad54448/yappari-5-1/releases).

 After installing the program in a directory of your choice, some other subdirectories will be created : /drt, /files, /help and /models.
 The _models_ directory contains png files with images for showing circuits.
 The /files directory contains some examples of data files and custom definitions.
 The /help directory holds some images for this document and some help files.
-You can safely remove /drt, /files and /help if you want but you should keep the /models files.
+You can safely remove /drt, /files and /help if you want but you must keep the /models files.

 This program is supposed to work with Windows 10 64 bits and on my PC and many others it works fine; also it should work on win7 64bits, Win8 or Win8.1, as well as windows 11, but I am unable to test it on these systems.